apoigne/nqfpruleminer/docs/configuration.md

 ```

 - `numberOfWorkers` determines the number of processes used for data preparation.
 - `delimitersForParallelExecutionOfTrees` is used for parallel subgroup mining.
-Delimiters are percentages, i.e. for all delimiters \\(d\\), \\(0 \lt d \lt 100\\).
+Delimiters are percentages, i.e. for all delimiters $d$, $0\lt d\lt100$.
 The tree constructed from all instances is split into several subtrees (with the hope) to improve computation time.
 Note that the split may substantially increase memory size and the speedup is not necessarily as expected, the reason being that subgroup mining is by no means data parallel.
 The implementation so far runs on a single computer.
 It might be useful in cases but its benefit may become visible if run on a cluster (not yet implemented).

 ### Features